noFrontendSolutions/Dev-Environment-React-Tailwind/README.md

 ---

-The two animations below (2d and 3d) were both created with **react-three-fiber**..
+The two animations below (2d and 3d) were both created with **react-three-fiber**.
 Beside creating the two animations, the project has also been a lesson in how to use **webpack** to transpile **React** code without using **create-react-app**.
 I've used the lessons I've learned to to build my own fullstack React development environment: [CRASSR](https://github.com/noFrontendSolutions/crassr)

 |                                    2D                                    |                                    3D                                    |
 | :----------------------------------------------------------------------: | :----------------------------------------------------------------------: |